Skip to content

 Early 401(k) Withdrawal Cost Calculator

-Withdrawing before age 59½ triggers a 10% federal penalty plus income taxes.
+Withdrawing before age 59½ triggers a 10% federal penalty plus income taxes on the taxable portion.
 See your true cost.

 $